nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

   - Use the centrifuge machine to remove the air bubbles from the dispensing syrige barrel
   - Put the filled syringe and an empty syringe into opposite positions in the centrifuge rotor.
 Degas by running the centrifuge at 5000 RPM for at least 8 minutes.
   - Once the encapsulant has been sufficiently centrifuged, then the user should take the encapsulant out, look for any major air pockets, and replace the blue cap with a precision dispanse needle.
+  - Place a white syringe barrel piston inside the syringe and push it all the way in to make sure no air is trapped inside visibly
   - Screw the syringe to the adapter and mount the syringe on the robot stand

   ### Step 2: Purging the Dispenser Syring